conorhastings/react-allowed/README.md

 ## React Allowed

-a react component that calls a function prop isAllowed to determine whether or not to render childre
+a react component that calls a function prop isAllowed to determine whether or not to render children

 ### Install